grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ---
 title: Glossary
-excerpt: 'Find a list of terms commonly used within the k6 project and what we mean when we use them.'
+excerpt: 'A list of technical terms commonly used when discussing k6, with definitions.'
 ---

+What we talk about when we talk about k6.

+In discussion about k6, certain terms have a precise technical meaning.
+If a certain term in these docs confuses you, consult this list for a definition.

 <Glossary>